 Resolver’s activities are overseen by its applicable Board of Directors and members of its senior executive team.
 The Board and the senior executive team meet several times annually and have established and maintain the key operating policies and practices of the organization.

-The senior executive team is led by the Chief Executive Officer and consists of the following key functional roles:
+The senior executive team is led by the President Executive and consists of the following key functional roles:

 Organizational Structure and Assignment of Authority and Responsibility